Who Is Liable for a Truck Accident?

 How a Cherry Hill Attorney Can Help

 The aftermath of a truck accident is chaotic and confusing.
 The police typically prioritize quickly clearing the scene to restore traffic flow, but this erases critical evidence.
-If you or a loved one suffered injuries in a truck accident in Cherry Hill or the surrounding New Jersey area, an experienced Cherry Hill truck accident lawyer will thoroughly investigate the accident, examine evidence, and meticulously document proof of liability.
+If you or a loved one suffered injuries in a truck accident in Cherry Hill or the surrounding New Jersey area, an experienced Cherry Hill truck accident legal representation will thoroughly investigate the accident, examine evidence, and meticulously document proof of liability.
 Evidence of liability must show the following:

 • That the at-fault party owed a duty of care to the injury victim and others to take reasonable measures to prevent causing injury